Lifailon/Console-Download/README.md

 <a href="https://github.com/Lifailon/Console-Download/blob/rsa/LICENSE"><img title="License"src="https://img.shields.io/github/license/Lifailon/Console-Download?link=https%3A%2F%2Fgithub.com%2FLifailon%2FConsole-Download%2Fblob%2Frsa%2FLICENSE"></a>
 </p>

-A command-line tool that performs a single task - downloads a file by the transmitted URL and displays the download speed in real time.
-Upon completion (or interruption) of the download, displays metrics for the duration of its operation: duration, maximum, average and minimum download speed.
-This tool can also be used to check the bandwidth of the network interface through the [Looking Glass hosts](#-looking-glass-integration) in order to debug the sensors of the monitoring system.
+A command line tool for downloading files from a passed URL list in multithreaded mode and displays the download speed in real time.

+This tool is suitable for testing the network interface throughput via [Looking Glass hosts](#- Looking Glass-integration) in order to debug monitoring system sensors or check Internet speed.
+Once all files have been downloaded, the maximum, average and minimum download speeds during operation are displayed.

 ![Image alt](https://github.com/Lifailon/Console-Download/blob/rsa/image/example.gif)